ssm-lang/ssm-runtime/doc/error.md

 @defgroup error Error handling

-The SSM runtime defines a macro, SSM_THROW(), for throwing unrecoverable errors, which calls the underlying ssm_throw() function information about where in the source code the error was encountered.
+@brief The SSM_THROW() macro is used to throw unrecoverable runtime errors.

+SSM_THROW() calls the underlying ssm_throw() function with information about where in the source code the error was encountered.
 Because each platform may have different error-handling and logging capabilities, this library requires that the ssm_throw() symbol to be defined externally, typically by platform-specific bindings.

 Any definition of ssm_throw() should not be expected to return; otherwise, the behavior of subsequently interacting with the runtime library becomes undefined.
 For example, a platform-independent definition of ssm_throw() may just spin indefinitely, though this does not provide very helpful feedback for debugging: